SciML/DataDrivenDiffEq.jl/docs/src/symbolic_regression.md

 ## SymbolicRegression

 !!! warning
     This feature requires the explicit loading of [SymbolicRegression.jl](https://github.com/MilesCranmer/SymbolicRegression.jl) in addition to `DataDrivenDiffEq`.
-It will _only_ be useable if used like
+It will _only_ be useable if loaded like:
     ```julia
     using DataDrivenDiffEq
     using SymbolicRegression